avraham-bernstein/avraham-bernstein.github.io/index.md

 <details markdown="1"><summary>9) 1995-96: My __successful__ challenge of the IDF's illegal rules of engagement at the Supreme Court during the height of the Oslo lunacy</summary>

 * An IDF general (i.e. Ilan Biran, the then _Aluf Pikud HaMerkaz_), ordered me, in front of other soldiers, to refrain from preemptively defending myself when a Palestinian terrorist aimed his rifle at me (or at other soldiers or at civilians) until __AFTER__ the bullet left the terrorist's rifle!
 Also Biran predicted how the new era of "peace" would eliminate the need for an IDF presence in the Jordan Valley even while Arafat was blowing up buses in _Yerushalayim_ while he was speaking!
-* For his fealty to the so-called "peace process", and concomitant lack of concern for the lives of his soldiers, the Oslo government subsequently rewarded Biran by appointing him as Director General of the Ministry Defense, and later as chairman of government controlled corporations, i.e. _Israel Oil Refineries_, _Bezeq_, and _Yes_.
+* For his fealty to the so-called "peace process", and concomitant lack of concern for the lives of his soldiers, the Oslo government subsequently rewarded Biran by appointing him as Director General of the Ministry of Defense, and later as chairman of government controlled corporations, i.e. _Israel Oil Refineries_, _Bezeq_, and _Yes_.
 * Unfortunately after 30 years of the fake peace rigidly enforced by a fake legal system that ignored the associated massive corruption required to make it work, _HaShem_ overwhelmed the Jewish People with the Oct.
 7 massacres, which immediately woke up the vast majority of Israeli Jews from their stupor.
 I call this "baseball bat to the head" therapy.
 According to ancient Jewish tradition already stemming from the time of the Egyptian bondage, nothing happens to the Jewish People, whether good or bad, that is not dictated by _HaShem_ - see  [Gen. 15:13]( https://mechon-mamre.org/p/pt/pt0115.htm ).
 </details>